Ashraam/laravel-simple-cart/README.md

 // Get the instance name of the default cart, laravel-simple-cart.default_cart Cart::instance()->getInstance();

-// Add an item to the cart
+// Add an item to the cart (increments quantity if item exists) Cart::add(new \Ashraam\LaravelSimpleCart\CartItem());

-Cart::add(new \Ashraam\LaravelSimpleCart\CartItem());
+// Replace an existing item or add new item (completely replaces without incrementing) Cart::replace(new \Ashraam\LaravelSimpleCart\CartItem());

 // Returns the item or null by its hash.
 // You can use an instance of CartItem as a parameter.